QuentinEschmann/DAI-2025-2026-Class-A-Practical-work-2-Sofia-Garfo-Henriques-Quentin-Eschmann-Thibault-Matthey/README.md

 ### Transport protocol

 The protocol is used for any kind of communication with the inventory of the warehouse, he is set to be used on port 7580. <br>
-Actions are stictly limited by the list of the commands given to you in the next part.<br>
+Actions are strictly limited by the list of the commands given to you in the next part.<br>
 The communication is made with REPL and the actions are treated and saved as text.<br>
 The client has to initiate a connection with the server, the communication only start when the server has accepted the connection. <br>
 If one of the instructions from the client is impossible or not following the expected format the server will respond with an error message.